Simplify enum testing with CaseIterative

 }

 This means that you can benefit from CaseIterable capabilities in your library and tests, without having to expose them outside these boundaries.
-You can also add the CaseIterable extension to the test bundle instead of the public project.
+You can also add CaseIterable extensions to the test bundle instead of the public project.

 Conclusion

-CaseIterable makes it really easy to test your enums, for instance to verify that certain properties or functions behave correctly for all cases.
+CaseIterable makes it easy to test your enums, for instance to verify that some properties or functions behave correctly for all cases.

-Note that not all enums can implement CaseIterable.
-If your enum cases have parameters, you can’t, since there are an infinite amount of potential cases.
+Not all enums can implement CaseIterable automatically.
+If an enum case has associated values, you must implement it manually, since there’s an infinite amount of potential cases.